HarrisonGrodin/Simplify.jl/README.md

   => log(2, z)                                                rule 2
 ```
 In this example, `log(2, z)` is the normal form of `log(2, sin(x)^2 + cos(x)^2 + y) * log(y + 1, z)` given the rule set `TRS`.

 ### Completion
-In Rewrite.jl, Knuth-Bendix Completion Algorithm is used to transform a given set of axioms into a confluent rewrite system with rules.
-One axiom is added to the rule set each time, when the user would define the reduction order between sides of the axiom.
-Then, critical pairs, which are patterns that yield different normal forms when two rules are applied, are found through unification.
-The user is required to identify the more reduced form between the critical terms.
+In *Rewrite.jl*, the Knuth-Bendix Completion Algorithm is used to transform a given set of axioms into a confluent term rewriting system.
+One axiom is oriented and added to the rule set during each iteration, given a reduction order between terms.
+Then, critical pairs, which are unique terms derived through the application of different rules to an initial expression, are found by normalizing the superpositions of the left sides of the existing rules.

 ##### Critical Pairs Example
-Suppose the rule set contains the following two rules:
+Suppose the rule set contains the following three rules, derived from the axioms of Group Theory.
 ```
-rule 1: (x + y) + z => x + (y + z)
+R1: (x + y) + z => x + (y + z)
-rule 2: x + -x => 0
+R2: x + -x      => 0
-rule 3: 0 + x => x
+R3: 0 + x       => x
 ```
-Given these rules, the term `(x + -x) + y` can be normalized to either `x + (-x + y)` from rule 1, or `0 + y` from rule 2 and then `y` from rule 3.
-In this case, the user must state which critical term is more reduced than the other.
-Supposing that `y` is more reduced than `x + (-x + y)`, a new rule is generated:
+Given these rules, the term `(x + -x) + y` can be normalized to either `x + (-x + y)` by R1, or `0 + y` by R2 and then `y` by R3.
+Using a reduction order, `y` is found to be more simple than `x + (-x + y)`, and a new rule is generated:
 ```
-rule 4: x + (-x + y) => y
+R4: x + (-x + y) => y
 ```

-Once all axioms have been transformed and added to the rule set, the rule set is called **complete** and ready for rewriting expressions.
+Once all axioms have been oriented and added to the rule set and no critical pairs remain, the rule set is called **canonical** and is ready to rewrite expressions.
 According to Knuth-Bendix Completion Algorithm, if the rule set is confluent and terminating, every expression can be rewritten to a unique normal form.